riceissa/issarice.com/drafts/spaced-repetition.md

 would be equipped with the review scheduling for the things i'm trying to learn.

+ETA: https://firecode.io does something kind of like this, but is restricted to programming questions.

 # forgetting surrounding parts

 one worry i have with anki